 What Is the Birth Control Ring?

-The birth control ring is a soft, flexible ring.
-Hormones in the ring help prevent pregnancy.
-It is inserted into the vagina, where it slowly releases the hormones through the vaginal wall into the bloodstream.
+The birth control ring is a flexible circular device that goes inside the vagina.
+It slowly releases hormones through the vaginal wall into the bloodstream.
+These hormones help prevent pregnancy.

 How Does the Birth Control Ring Work?